Eat to the Beat: Musical style

-The primarily pop album includes a diverse range of styles in its songs: rock, disco, new wave, punk, reggae and funk, as well as a lullaby.
+The primarily new wave and pop album includes a diverse range of styles in its songs: rock, disco, new wave, punk, reggae and funk, as well as a lullaby.
 "Atomic" and "The Hardest Part" fused disco with rock.
 Blondie's first two albums were new wave productions, followed by Parallel Lines which dropped the new wave material, exchanging it entirely for rock-infused pop.
 Eat to the Beat continued in this pop direction.

 History

 Three singles were released in the UK from this album ("Dreaming", "Union City Blue" and "Atomic").
 "The Hardest Part" was released as the second single from the album in the USA instead of "Union City Blue" (though a remix of "Union City Blue" would be released in the US in 1995).
 According to the liner notes of the 1994 compilation The Platinum Collection, the song "Slow Motion" was originally planned to be the fourth single release from the album and producer Mike Chapman even made a remix of the track but following the unexpected success of "Call Me", theme song to the movie American Gigolo, these plans were shelved and the single mix of "Slow Motion" remains unreleased.
 An alternate mix of the track entitled The Stripped Down Motown Mix did however, turn up on one of the many remix singles issued by Chrysalis/EMI in the mid-1990s.

-Blondie's first video album got produced in conjunction with this record, featuring a music video for each of the album's 12 songs.
-It was the first such project ever in rock music.
+Eat to the Beat was also released as a video album, one of the earliest to be issued.
 Most of the videos were filmed in and around New York.
 One of the exceptions was the "Union City Blue" music video, which was filmed at Union Dry Dock, Weehawken, New Jersey.
 Each video was directed by David Mallet and produced by Paul Flattery.
 The video was initially available as a promotional VHS in 1979 and subsequently released on videocassette and videodisc in October 1980.